sap-tutorials/Tutorials/tutorials/ai-core-metrics/ai-core-metrics.md

 - How to log step information along with metrics
 - How to log custom metrics structure

-In this tutorial, you will use SAP AI Launchpad to compare two models that have been generated using SAP AI Core.
+In this tutorial, you'll use SAP AI Launchpad to compare two models that have been generated using SAP AI Core.
 This tutorial builds on the previous tutorials on house price prediction and ingesting data.

 > Important: Comparing models is only available using SAP AI Launchpad, and not the API endpoints.
 The comparison step is optional.